hassan-ak/simple-book-api/README.md

 };
 ```

 Deploy the app using `cdk deploy`, this all our changes will be deployed and a new DynamoDB table will be created as well.
-For testing create new POST request on postman with sub parth `/books`.
+For testing create new POST request on postman with sub path `/books`.

 When no body is given sending this request will return an error In case more than requiered parameters are given in body again same error will occur.